 Click here to learn more about Dairyland's Real Estate & Right of Way (ROW) program.

-Dairyland also removes tall and leaning trees located adjacent to and outside the 80-foot ROW strip that may endanger the electrical transmission line facility either due to a fall or during a five-year growth horizon (or into the next scheduled vegetation maintenance cycle).
+Dairyland also removes tall and leaning trees located adjacent to and outside the ROW strip that may endanger the electrical transmission line facility either due to a fall or during a five-year growth horizon (or into the next scheduled vegetation maintenance cycle).